tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ### Control flow recovering

-  The semantics of the dispatcher is fully disclosed now: given an original return address, we can calculate the possible next gadget's entry points.
-Our objective in reversing the first virtual machine is to *remove completely the dispatcher out of the control flow graph*, for that we need to know the transition between gadgets, or in other words the transition between gadget's entry points.
+  The semantics of the dispatcher has been fully disclosed: given an original return address, we can calculate the possible next gadget's entry points.
+Our objective in reversing the first virtual machine is to reconstruct an equivalent model of execution without the dispatcher, in short, we need to *remove completely the dispatcher out of the control flow graph*.
+For that purpose, what we lack now is a **static relation** between gadgets.
+Concretely, we need to know the static control flow between gadgets, or more precisely between gadget's entry points.

+#### Generating all entry points

+  We have listed all original return addresses above, each of them is naturally a gadget entry point, but there are more.
+From the entry point calculating above, we know that the field `next return address` of each entry is also a potential entry point

 #### Gadget memory layout